 Specifies a file containing a key or key pair to give an assembly a strong name.

-If you compile with /target:module, the name of the key file is held in the module and incorporated into the assembly that is created when you compile an assembly with.
+If you compile with /target:module, the name of the key file is held in the module and incorporated into the assembly that is created when you compile an assembly with /addmodule.

-You can also specify this option as a custom attribute () in the source code for any Microsoft intermediate language module.
+You can also specify this option as a custom attribute (System.Reflection.AssemblyKeyFileAttribute) in the source code for any MSIL module.

-In case both /keyfile andare specified (either by command-line option or by custom attribute) in the same compilation, the compiler first tries the key container.
+In case both /keyfile and /keycontainer are specified (either by command line option or by custom attribute) in the same compilation, the compiler will first try the key container.
 If that succeeds, then the assembly is signed with the information in the key container.
-If the compiler does not find the key container, it tries the file specified with /keyfile.
-If this succeeds, the assembly is signed with the information in the key file, and the key information is installed in the key container (similar to sn -i) so that on the next compilation, the key container will be valid.
+If the compiler does not find the key container, it will try the file specified with /keyfile.
+If that succeeds, the assembly is signed with the information in the key file and the key information will be installed in the key container (similar to sn -i) so that on the next compilation, the key container will be valid.

 Note that a key file might contain only the public key.